joshlin5/Automated-Pipeline-Runner/README.md

   - **Solution**: granted the new user with all privileges to the MySQL.
 - Default buffer size of child_process is 200KB whereas output `mvn test` command was almost 1.9 MB.
 So, entire stdout could not be displayed.
   - **Solution**: explicitly updated the max buffer size of child_process to 2 MB.
+- chromium installation getting stuck on VM.Upgraded the memory size to 5MB.
+  - **Solution**: Upgraded the memory size to 5MB.

 ## Demo Screencast for M1
 ### Screencast for Intel